lpc-rs/lpc-pac/README.md

 ## Introduction

-[Rust] register mappings for the [NXP LPC82x] family of ARM Cortex-M0+ microcontrollers.
+Low-level register mappings for the [NXP LPC82x] family of ARM Cortex-M0+ microcontrollers, written in [Rust].
 The code is generated automatically from the [SVD file] available from ARM, using [svd2rust].

-The purpose of this crate is to give embedded programs or libraries written in the Rust programming access to the complete functionality of LPC82x MCUs.
+The purpose of this crate is to give embedded programs or libraries written Rust access to the complete functionality of LPC82x MCUs.

+Please also check out [LPC82x HAL], a higher-level crate for interfacing with the LPC82x.

 ## Usage